Norma Cossetto: Capture and assassination

 As later testified by Licia Cossetto, Norma's sister, their family began to receive threats after the 8 September Armistice; on the 25 September, their home was plundered by Yugoslavian and Italian resistance fighters.
 The following day, Norma was summoned at the resistance headquarters, stationed in the former Carabinieri barracks in Visignano.
 She was instructed to join the resistance movement, but she bluntly declined such an invitation; on the other hand, Giacomo Scotti reports, without sourcing his claim, that Cossetto refused to deny her allegiance to Fascism.
 However, one of her keepers decreed to let her go.

 On the 27 September, she was detained again and brought to the former Guardia di Finanza barracks in Parenzo, with some relatives and friends.
 Her sister Licia arrived and tried to sue her release, but to no avail.
 As the Germans occupied Visinada after a few days, the resistance transferred the prisoners in the school in Antignana.
 In the school, Cossetto was kept apart from the other prisoners, tied to a table, and repeatedly tortured and raped by her captors.
 This was later reported to Licia Cossetto by a woman who lived in front of the school.
 Between 4 and 5 October, the prisoners were bound with wire, forcibly walked to Villa Surani, and thrown in the nearby foiba.
 The three female prisoners were again raped on the spot before they were thrown in the foiba.
 After a few days, Licia Cossetto was arrested by the resistance and invited to join their movement; just like her sister, she refused.
 One of the fighters, an acquaintance of Licia, pleaded for her release.
 The foiba where Norma was thrown is near Pirano in what is now Slovenian Istria.
 Other foibe were found nearby, with hundreds of corpses (including those of Albina, Caterina and Fosca Radecchi, and Amalia Ardossi), both Italians and non, fascists and antifascists.

+Legacy

 After the Second World War, Cossetto's death has been considered emblematic of Foibe massacres and ethnic cleansings of Italians by Yugoslavs in Istria.
 In 1949, the University of Padova conferred to her the laurea "honorary" and in 2005 the Italian President Ciampi awarded her the "Medaglia d'oro al merito civile".
 In February 2010 she was commemorated during the National Memorial Day of the Exiles and Foibe.
 In July 2011, the cities of Trieste and Narni (Terni) dedicated streets to her memory, followed by Rome in 2015.

+The controversial 2018 feature film Red Land highlights the story of Cossetto.